halolantern/koa-react-demo/README.md

-# home-server
+# koa-react

-> maybe a home server, maybe only a test
+> learn koa and react and so on...